pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Law 1: The Perpetuity Clause

-**Text**: The Enterprise Trust shall never be dissolved for the purpose of distributing principal to beneficiaries for consumption.
+**Text**: The Dynasty Trust shall never be dissolved for the purpose of distributing principal to beneficiaries for consumption.
 Principal is for production; income is for distribution.

 **Rationale**: This law prevents the destruction of the Empire through principal distribution.
 It ensures that the core assets remain intact, generating income for future generations.